Eugene-Jou/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rdl/rule-definition/sharding/alter-sharding-table-rule.en.md

 ### Supplement

-- `tableRuleDefinition` is defined for standard sharding table rule; `autoTableRuleDefinition` is defined for auto sharding table rule.
+- `tableDefinition` is defined for standard sharding table rule; `autoTableDefinition` is defined for auto sharding table rule.
 For standard sharding rules and auto sharding rule, refer to [Data Sharding](/en/user-manual/shardingsphere-jdbc/yaml-config/rules/sharding/);
 - use standard sharding table rule: